BrodyLiudzius/BrodyLiudzius-BrodyLiudzius.com/styleGuide.md

 ## HTML Guidelines
 - Don't forget `<!DOCTYPE html>` (`doctype html` in pug) at the top of the document.
 - Semantic tags are always preferred over `div` tags!
 They make the intent of an HTML block far more understandable. `div` is reserved for when no other tag is suitable.
+- Custom Elements should be preferred of `div` tags.
+If a suitable tag does not exist, consider making a new, custom tag before resrting to `div`.
+A well-named custom element will explain its own purpose in the web page—unlike `div`.
 - It should always be preferred to explicitly type unicode characters like bullet points in the source file instead of HTML character entitites.
 This makes the HTML file more readable.
 Exceptions to this include things like `&nbsp` which is more readable than the actual whitespace character itself.
 - It is preferred that unnecessary whitespace in tags and attributes be removed.
 For example, `<h1 class = "title "> ` should be `<h1 class="title">`
 - The html root element should contain a `lang` attribute (i.e. `<html lang="en">`) that is a valid ISO language code.
 Search engines use it to find language-relevant results, and translation tools and text-readers can use it for increased page accessibility.
 Any tags in the page that contain a language other than the `html` tag's `lang` attribute should have a `lang` attribute of their own.